Austrian Vanilla Crescents (Vanillekipferl)

 - Combine the flour and almond meal, add to the butter mixture and beat on lowest possible speed until just combined.

-- Shape level tablespoonfuls of the mixture into small logs about 6cm long and then taper the ends and shape into a crescent shapes.
+- Shape level tablespoonfuls of the mixture into small logs about 6cm long and then taper the ends and shape into a crescent shape.
 Place on the lined trays about 2cm apart.
 Bake in preheated oven for 25-30 minutes or until pale golden and cooked through.

 - Meanwhile, halve the vanilla bean lengthways, use a small sharp knife to scrape the seeds out and add to the extra icing sugar mixture in a medium bowl.
 Use your fingertips to rub the vanilla seeds through the icing sugar evenly.